Enjoy a curator’s tour of Portraying a Nation: Germany 1919–1933

 Admission to Tate Liverpool is free, except for special exhibitions.
 Become a Tate Member or Patron and get free entry to special exhibitions.

-Tate Liverpool opens at 10.30 on the first Wednesday of every month owing to staff training.
-The gallery is closed 24–26 December, but open as usual on all other days of the year, including Bank Holidays and New Year’s Day.
+Tate Liverpool opens at 10.45 on the first Wednesday of every month owing to staff training.
+The gallery is closed 24–26 December and Good Friday, but open as usual on all other days of the year, including Bank Holidays and New Year’s Day.

 Approaching from the Strand, turn onto the Salthouse Dock opposite the Hilton Hotel.
 Continue straight on passing the Pumphouse Inn on the right and the Maritime Museum on the left.
 The quickest route to us is across the Hartley Bridge.
 This bridge can sometimes be closed to pedestrians with very little notice to allow boats into the Albert Dock.
 These closures are generally only for a short time.